2020 United States presidential election in Iowa: Caucuses

 The state's caucuses, traditionally the first major electoral event in the country, were held on February 3, 2020.

 Republican caucuses

-Incumbent president Donald Trump received about 97 percent of the votes in the Republican caucuses, and received 39 of the GOP delegates, while Bill Weld received enough votes to clinch 1 delegate.
+Incumbent president Donald Trump received about 97 percent of the votes in the Republican caucuses, and received 39 of the Republican delegates, while Bill Weld received enough votes to clinch 1 delegate.

 Democratic caucuses

 After a three-day delay in votes being reported, the Iowa Democratic Party declared that Pete Buttigieg had narrowly won the state delegate equivalent (SDE) count of the Democratic caucuses with 26.2 percent.
 Bernie Sanders came in second with 26.1 percent of the SDEs, despite the fact that he received more popular votes (26.5 percent) than Buttigieg (25.1 percent).
 Elizabeth Warren, Joe Biden, and Amy Klobuchar finished in third, fourth, and fifth place, respectively.

 Libertarian caucuses

 The Libertarian Party of Iowa conducted their own caucuses on February 8, offering in-person caucus locations and an online virtual caucus.
 Only registered Libertarian voters were eligible to participate.